AriFordsham/GHCWiki/users-guide/move-from-doc-book.md

 The GHC Users Guide is the primary reference resource for users of GHC.
 It is critical for the health of the GHC project and wider Haskell community that it remain accessible to readers as well as easy to contribute to.
 As of September 2015 the Users Guide is written in DocBook.
-In late 2014 there was a brief thread \[1\] on this list discussing the choice of markup language used for GHC's users guide motivated by a few issues with DocBook which have been increasingly problematic,
+In late 2014 there was a [ https://mail.haskell.org/pipermail/ghc-devs/2014-October/006599.html brief thread](https://mail.haskell.org/pipermail/ghc-devs/2014-October/006599.html brief thread) on this list discussing the choice of markup language used for GHC's users guide motivated by a few issues with DocBook which have been increasingly problematic,

 - The format's documentation is ancient and isn't terribly approachable.